 - Bad Experience: Your customer may be leery of your business if they’ve been burned before

-ActiveCampaign helps you recapture the attention of your customers with list segmentation…and makes it even easier to never lose customer interest in the first place with marketing automation.
+ActiveCampaign helps you recapture the attention of your customers with list segmentation…and makes it even easier to never lose customer interest in the first place with a win-back automation series.

-Marketing automation lets you create email campaigns that:
+Marketing automation lets you create email marketing campaigns that:

 - Stay at the front of your customers’ minds